Why Does My Lighting Keep Creating Shadows During Facials?

 When lighting creates shadows:

-• Extractions become more difficult, because you can’t clearly see depth or placement
+- Lighting for extractions becomes more difficult because you can’t clearly see depth or placement

 Over time, this can lead to longer appointments, physical fatigue, and even a lack of confidence in your results - simply because you’re not seeing the skin as clearly as you should.